 You must repay your director’s loan within nine months and one day following your company’s year-end.
 If you don’t, you’re liable for a hefty fine.

-Any balance left unpaid after this time will attract a 32.5% Corporation Tax charge (referred to as S455 tax).
 The good news is that you can claim this tax back once you repay the loan in full.
 Just be aware that reclaiming can be drawn out process, so really, it’s best to just pay up on time if you can.

 I’ve heard it’s possible to take out a director’s loan ‘by accident’.
 What’s that all about?